Complaint Handling Code 2024 FAQs

 Landlords should regularly review the accessibility of its complaint procedure to ensure barriers preventing access are identified and remedied.

 Landlords should ensure that complaint pathways are clear and accessible for residents.
-For example, if the landlord states that it accepts complaints via telephone, the telephone number should be clearly publicised in a variety of locations, including, but not limited to, the complaints policy; regular email or postal communications; in a clear and easy to find location on the website or on residential notice boards.
+For example, if the landlord states that it accepts complaints via telephone, the telephone number should be clearly publicised in a variety of locations, this may include, but not limited to, the complaints policy; regular email or postal communications; in a clear and easy to find location on the website or on residential notice boards.

 -